 Now that may seem like a lot, but compared to the North American lobster (Homarus americanus) harvest of 45 677 tons, you can see no comparison in terms of volume.

-Let’s look at a few other California spiny lobster interesting facts that might help you out.
+Let’s look at a few other California spiny lobster exciting facts that might help you out.

-- nocturnal scavengers that feed on fish, mussels, sea urchin, snails, worms, algae, and even other lobsters
+- nocturnal scavengers that feed on fish, mussels, sea urchins, snails, worms, algae, and even other lobsters

-- habitat consists of rocky reef and other hard substrates-hide in cracks and crevises
+- habitat consists of rocky reef and other hard substrates-hide in cracks and crevices

 - also favor manmade habitats such as jetties, seawalls, piers, rocks, and artificial reefs